AlexJanse/cMut/README.txt

-# cMUT
+# cMut
-cMut (clustered mutations) is an R package that allows you to find clustered mutations, find mutational patterns you're looking for and validate the results.
+cMut (clustered mutations) is an R package that allows you to find clustered mutations, find mutational
+patterns you're looking for and validate the results.

 ## History